rjgleave/aws-organizations-partner-toolkit/README.md

 2. Run the python script to create the organization, parent OU and SCPs.
 This will also apply the SCPs

-3. Run ghe cloudformation template to build all IAM groups, user profiles and policies.
+3. Run the cloudformation template to build all IAM groups, user profiles and policies.

 4. Invite accounts into the new organization.